-- 378. However, the United Kingdom differs from the European Union with regard to other aspects of the interpretation of the term "non-discriminatory".
-913 - 379.
-First, while there is agreement on the issue that whether there is de facto discrimination depends on whether the adverse impacts of a measure stem from a legitimate regulatory objective, the United Kingdom rejects the European Union's further assertion that if any detrimental impact of a measure does not stem exclusively from the legitimate regulatory objective, then the measure will be discriminatory.
-914 The United Kingdom notes that this position is based on other rules of international economic law, which the United Kingdom does not consider to provide material assistance for the interpretation of the term "non-discriminatory".
-915 - 380.
-Second, the United Kingdom objects to the European Union's contention that the measures decided on under Article 496(1) TCA must actually be non-discriminatory, 916 as it suffers from the same flawed approach as the European Union's argument regarding proportionality.
-917 - 381.
+- 379. First, while there is agreement on the issue that whether there is de facto discrimination depends on whether the adverse impacts of a measure stem from a legitimate regulatory objective, the United Kingdom rejects the European Union's further assertion that if any detrimental impact of a measure does not stem exclusively from the legitimate regulatory objective, then the measure will be discriminatory.
+The United Kingdom notes that this position is based on other rules of international economic law, which the United Kingdom does not consider to provide material assistance for the interpretation of the term "non-discriminatory".
+The united Kingdom does not consider to provide material assistance for the interpretation of the term "non-discriminatory". - 380.
+Second, the United Kingdom objects to the European Union's contention that the measures decided on under Article 496(1) TCA must actually be non-discriminatory, as it suffers from the same flawed approach as the European Union's argument regarding proportionality. - 381.
 Third, the United Kingdom states that there is no credible basis for the European Union's attempt to read in a principle of equity and fairness into the term "non-discriminatory", as Recital 18 to the TCA relied on by the European Union for this purpose is, in the view of the United Kingdom, general in nature and does not materially assist with the understanding of what is meant by "non-discriminatory".
-918
+919 - 382.
+Fourth, the United Kingdom ascribes no relevance to the fact that the term "non-discriminatory" is used repeatedly in Heading One (Trade) of Part Two of the TCA, rejecting the European Union's suggestion to the contrary. - 383.
+Fifth, the United Kingdom does not accept that if a measure is discriminatory, it is automatically disproportionate, as the tests are different and it is not possible to make such a generalised statement.
+921